Sitecore/Sitecore.Demo.Platform/README.md

 - Run **`.\build.ps1`**
 	- Notes:
-		- If you the deployment failed at `Sync-Unicorn` step.
-Just run `.\build.ps1` again.
+		- If you the deployment failed at `Sync-Unicorn` step, evaluate and fix the error and then run `.\build.ps1 -Target "Post-Deploy"`.

 ### 3. Validating deployment